 “The plague of racism is insidious, entering into our minds as smoothly and quietly and invisibly as floating airborne microbes enter into our bodies to find lifelong purchase in our bloodstreams.”
 Maya Angelou

-In a universe on perpetual pause, Maya could have easily been talking about COVID-19 anxieties, rather than her prophetic words about the most insidious conditions we continue to harbor and spread; racism, bigotry, discrimination, and force.
-Their impact on our lives is seemingly intractable, the current attention to this widespread angst, extraordinary.
-There is no better time to take deliberate action and dismantle the foundations of intolerance and prejudice that inform us and our delivery of health care.
+Maya could have easily been talking about our last year of COVID-19 realities, rather than that most insidious of conditions; racism, bigotry, discrimination, and unrestrained force.
+Their impact on our lives is seemingly intractable, the current attention to this widespread anguish, extraordinary.
+There is no better time to take deliberate action and dismantle the foundations of intolerance and prejudice that inform us and, often, our delivery of health care.

 Below are a few health sciences organizations and initiatives relating to diversity, equity, and inclusion.